rogervaas/keycloak-authz/README.md

 and their respective policies within an application or organization using some well-known authorization patterns and standards such as OAuth2 and User-Managed Access (UMA).

 When talking about Web API Security, an authorization server plays an important role.
-Today we need to consider a very heteregenous environment, where users are distributed across different regions, with different local policies, using different devices and with a high demand for information sharing.
+Today we need to consider a very heterogeneous environment, where users are distributed across different regions, with different local policies, using different devices and with a high demand for information sharing.

 Being based on both OAuth2 and UMA concepts, this project can be used as great tool to: